muKaustav/dyte-log-server/README.md

 ### Current Architecture:

 - Containerized approach to solving the problem statement.
-- Given the non blocking & async I/O of FastAPI, it is used as the web framework.
+- Given the **non-blocking** & **async I/O** of **FastAPI**, it is used as the web framework.
 This will help in ingesting logs at a faster rate.
-- Apache Kafka is used as the message broker.
+- **Apache Kafka** is used as the message broker.
 It will help in decoupling the ingestion and querying process.
-- Apache Cassandra is used as the database.
+- **Apache Cassandra** is used as the database.
 It is a NoSQL database and is highly scalable.
-It will help in storing the logs in a distributed manner.
-It also provides a fast read/write speed, i.e. high throughput.
+It will help in storing the logs in a **distributed** manner.
+It also provides a fast read/write speed, i.e. **high throughput**.
-- Query interface is built upon Elasticsearch.
+- Query interface is built upon **Elasticsearch**.
 It is a distributed, RESTful search and analytics engine.
 It helps in providing a fast search result.
-Elasticsearch works wonders with large databases, with minimal latency.
+Elasticsearch works wonders with large databases, with **high processing speeds**.
 - The logs are ingested via an HTTP server, which runs on port `3000` by default.

 ### Future Scope:

 - The current architecture is a very basic implementation of the problem statement.
-- Depending upon the scale, the entire architecture can be scaled horizontally.
+- Depending upon the scale, the entire architecture can be **scaled horizontally**.
 - Load Balancing can be implemented to handle high volumes of logs efficiently.
+We might use **AWS ELB**.
-- Apache Flink can be setup between Kafka and Cassandra for streaming, processing and analytics.
+- **Apache Flink** can be setup between Kafka and Cassandra for streaming, processing and analytics.
-- Cassandra can be used as a Data Lake, and Apache Spark can be used for analytics.
+- **Cassandra** can be used as a Data Lake, and **Apache Spark** can be used for analytics.
-- JWT Authentication can be implemented for the Web UI. (didn't have time)
+- **JWT Authentication** can be implemented for the Web UI. (didn't have time)
-- Regex filters can be implemented on Elasticsearch. (didn't have time)
+- **Regex filters** can be implemented on Elasticsearch. (didn't have time)

 ## 🧑🏽 | Author